Tiergarten: Communication

 This section contains the properties of the simulated entities, including their applications.
 You can, for example, configure the maximum speed and the length of a vehicle.
 Normally, the default values are fine here.
 In order to map one or more applications you have to fill in the complete class identifier including the package in the applications array.
 In this tutorial, we have mapped three applications to the vehicles and one application to the RSU.

-Mapping for the vehicles:
+Mapping for the normal cars:

 "applications": [